columose/Spotify-API/README.md

 * The findings of this project can be applied by music industry professionals.
 As was mentioned in the impact section, record labels could encourage their artists to produce songs that fit the taste of present-day listeners with shorter song durations and higher tempos.

 ## Limitations
 * Spotify discontinued their 'Top Hits of...' public playlist series in 2019.
 Data from the 'Top tracks of 2020' and 'Top tracks of 2023' were used for their respective years.
 I opted not to include data for 2021 and 2022 as Spotify has not provided top track playlists for those years.
+I used linear interpolation to fill in the gaps for the time-series figure, but this is purely for aesthetics and doesn't effect the calculation of metrics.
 * An unfortunate limitation of Spotify's web API is that it won't provide data for the stream count of a song.
 The closest metric is 'Popularity', but that is probably greatly influenced by streams in recent days/weeks.
 * Many of Spotify's audio features are arguably unquantifiable (e.g. valence, danceability).
 As such, I preferred to interpret less abstract metrics such as duration and tempo.